AuraQ/MendixDocumenter/README.md

 ## To install:
 - Ensure you have the latest version of Node and npm installed
+- Run 'npm i docsify-cli -g' to install docsify-cli globally
 - Download the repository or clone using 'git clone https://github.com/AuraQ/MendixDocumenter'
 - In a terminal navigate to the root folder of the project
-- Run 'npm update' to download the node modules
+- Run 'npm install' to download the node modules
 - Create an mdconfig.json file and fill out all the fields using your Mendix details
 - Back in the terminal run 'npm start'
 - The documentation should generate output to the /docs/ folder, browse http://localhost:3000 to view